 Another possibility can be found in the Japanese phrase "mottainai," loosely equivalent to the English idiom, "waste not, want not."

 Mottainai is used to express why a Japanese person will hold on to an object, even if it appears to be outdated.
 Or why an individual will refuse to purchase a new product when they have something at home they can use for a similar purpose.

-Instead, businesses in Japan focus on emphasizing seasonal events and national holidays in their marketing campaigns because Japanese are often more willing to spend on an item meant to help mark an occasion or event rather than purchasing a new item because the last item they bought was ill-cared for (which is rarely the case).
+Instead, Japanese companies focus on emphasizing seasonal events and national holidays in their marketing campaigns because Japanese are often more willing to spend on an item meant to help mark an occasion or event rather than purchasing a new item because the last item they bought was ill-cared for (which is rarely the case).

 For instance, students enter a new school or begin a new school year in April, and you'll typically see plenty of campaigns themed on "new life support campaign" (shin seikatsu ouen campaign) around this time, giving grandparents and parents a legitimate reason to splurge on their offspring in a way that won't conflict with their saving or mottainai mindsets.